Luis Romero Petit

 Luis Romero Petit (April 11, 1917 – June 29, 2017) was a Venezuelan professional baseball player.
 He batted and threw right handed.

+Career

 A diminutive third baseman and leadoff hitter, Romero was a beloved and important part of the Venezuela national baseball team which captured the Baseball World Cup Tournament in 1941.

 Born in Maracaibo, Zulia, Romero grew up playing baseball in his hometown before moving to Caracas in 1939, where he played for four clubs in seven National Series tournaments spanning 1939–1945.

 During the 1941 season, Petit was scouted and selected for the Venezuelan team that eventually won the Baseball World Cup held in Havana, Cuba, by defeating the highly favored Cuban squad in a tie-breaker game while placing Venezuela for the very first time among the world baseball elite.